clehner/r-rtc/README.md

 ## Status

-Currently it works some of the time.
-There are issues when renegotiating a connection after adding a data channel.
+Currently it seems to work.
+There are sometimes issues when renegotiating a connection.

 For an example in use, see [rtc-cards](https://github.com/clehner/rtc-cards).